foundry-rs/starknet-foundry/docs/src/testing/fork-testing.md

 > 📝 **Note**
 >
-> Actions are performed on to of the `forked` state which means real network is not affected.
+> Actions are performed on top of the `forked` state which means real network is not affected.

 There are two ways of configuring a fork:
 - by specifying `url` and `block_id` parameters in the `#[fork(...)]` attribute